nautobot/nautobot/nautobot/docs/development/apps/api/views/nautobotuiviewset.md

 +++ 1.6.0
     Via [PR #4045](https://github.com/nautobot/nautobot/pull/4045), notes and changelog views provided by mixins have now been moved to this pattern.

-DjangoRestFramework provides the ability to decorate a method on a ViewSet with `@action(detail=True)` to add the method as a view to the ViewSetRouter.
+Django REST Framework provides the ability to decorate a method on a ViewSet with `@action(detail=True)` to add the method as a view to the ViewSetRouter.
 This method must return a fully rendered HTML view.

 Below is an example of adding a custom view to the plugin ViewSet, a few considerations to keep in mind is the method name is the `action` and will be used for [template lookup](#template-naming-for-nautobotuiviewset) and URL naming.
 The expected template must be named `yourapp/yourappmodel_customview.html` and the reversible URL name will be `plugins:yourapp:yourappmodel_customview`.
 The new view will need an additional permission to be created, the permission action is the method name (e.g. in the below example the action will be `customview` and must be applied to a permission for `YourAppModel`).